hiddenbyte/hiddenbyte.github.io/content/docs/cv.md

 Software Engineer.
 From September 2012 to August 2015.

-As part of the **SAPO Desporto** development team, I have contributed with new features and fixes to a backend system responsible for sports statistical data (real-time statistics and statistics history); This system exposed the statistical data through a HTTP API that was consumed by several mobile and web apps within SAPO.
+As part of the **SAPO Desporto** development team, I contributed with new features and fixes to a backend system responsible for sports statistical data (real-time statistics and statistics history); This system exposed the statistical data through a HTTP API that was consumed by several mobile and web apps within SAPO.
 While working here, I was also part of the **Service Delivery Broker** development team for a short period of time.

 **Technologies:** .NET, C#, ASP .NET MVC | WebAPI, JS, HTML+CSS, MS SQL Server and NodeJS.